jfcloutier/karma_agency/notes/wellbeing.md

 # Wellbeing

 Wellbeing is a collection of measures the agent strives to maximize.
-Wellbeing is a collection of measures the agent strives to maximize.
 Wellbeing imparts normativity to beliefs, motivates activity, and focuses attention.

 The measures are: